Wertoi/Graphy/README.md

 ## How to use
-Graphy needs 4 basic shapes:
+Graphy just needs 4 basic shapes:
 - A surface where the projection is done.
 - A line or a curve to follow.
 Should be constructed on the surface.
 - A starting point.
 Should be constructed on the surface and on the line.